As a long-time teacher of Thai Massage, I have often been asked if there are any contraindications to Thai Massage. What exactly does this mean?

 If you practice in a litigious country like the US, you have to consider the possibility that a pregnant woman might miscarry and blame it on a massage therapist.

 The actual risk is hard to verify.
-After all, no pregnant woman will volunteer in an experiment which is designed to induce a miscarriage.
+After all, no pregnant woman will volunteer in an experiment that is designed to induce a miscarriage.

 How to gather the required information

-In my experience the clients will often not remember some conditions if they are not specifically asked.
+In my experience, clients will often not remember some conditions if they are not specifically asked.

-For example someone might have osteoporosis and you should not apply strong pressure on the bones.
-However you can do rocking techniques instead which are very effective and pose no danger to the bones.
+Or, someone might have osteoporosis.
+In this case, you should not apply strong pressure on the bones.
+But you can do rocking techniques instead which are very effective and pose no danger to the bones.

 Contraindication or pathology knowledge

-Sometimes therapists tell me that they have learned in their massage school that if someone has such-and-such condition, they should not receive massage.
+Sometimes therapists report that they have learned in their massage school that if someone has such-and-such condition, they should not receive massage.

-However these schools are generally referring to the style of massage which they are teaching.
-So such advice is generally not applicable across the board to all kinds of therapies.
+However, these schools are generally referring to the style of massage which they are teaching.
+Therefore such advice is generally not applicable across the board to all types of therapies.

 If you want to know specifically about pathology and contraindications you could invest in a reference book like Ruth Werner’s “A Massage Therapist’s Guide to Pathology.”